Robinpig/Note/docs/CS/Java/JDK/Concurrency/Thread.md

 ### wait

+Every object, in addition to having an associated monitor, has an associated *wait set*.
+A wait set is a set of threads.

+When an object is first created, its wait set is empty.
+Elementary actions that add threads to and remove threads from wait sets are atomic.
+Wait sets are manipulated solely through the methods `Object``.``wait`, `Object``.``notify`, and `Object``.``notifyAll`.

+use `wait` in a while loop avoid **spurious wakeups**.

 Causes the current thread to wait until either another thread invokes the `Object::notify` or the `Object::notifyAll` for this object, or a specified amount of time has elapsed.